Glench/jquery.floatScroll/README.md

     $('.my-elements').floatScroll(options)

 ## Options
 floatScroll() takes an optional hash of options.
-There are 3 options available:
+The following options are available:

 - **positionTop**: defaulted to 0.
 Sets how far from the top of the browser window the elements should float.
 - **placeholderClass**: defaulted to 'scrollPlaceholder'.
 The class of the placeholder element injected into the DOM so the page doesn't lose its fundamental layout.